tstellanova/freertos-sys/README.md

 Add this crate to your rust applications Cargo.toml to ensure that the FreeRTOS library is included in your build.

-Uses rust facilities to build freertos from source, and provide it as a dependency crate for hybrid rust apps.
+This crate builds a static freertos library from source, and provide it as a dependency crate for hybrid rust apps.
 Currently this uses `make` and ARM gcc cross-compilation.
-It does not use the `cc` crate.
+It does not use, for example, the `cc` crate.
+This means that you will need to have arm cross-compilation tools installed on your system, such as `arm-none-eabi-gcc`

 This crate exports the [CMSIS RTOS2 API]() to make operating FreeRTOS tasks using rust as simple as possible.